When political parties hold Bollywood celebrities to ransom

-A local political outfit has appealed to Bollywoodites to extend financial help to distressed farmers in the state along with a veiled threat to boycott their films in case of non-cooperation.
-Members of the Hindi film industry react...
+A local political outfit has appealed to B-Town folk to extend financial help to distressed farmers along with a veiled threat to boycott their films in case of non-cooperation.
+Members of Hindi film industry react...

 The escalating graph of farmer suicides in the state has been an area of concern for several years now even as political parties trade clame scramble to stake their claim as the true champions of farmers' interests.
 On Tuesday, the Maharashtra Navnirman Sena (MNS) issued a letter to Bollywood artistes, film producers and directors, appealing for help for farmers reeling under the drought crisis — but with a veiled threat.
 It mentions that in case of non-cooperation by the tinseltown folk, films of the celebrities, who do not extend assistance, will be boycotted.

 In its letter, president of the Maharashtra Navnirman Chitrapat Karmachari Sena has mentioned that although stars like Aamir Khan (right) do charity, a lot more needs to be done.
 Pic/Shadab Khan

 Issued by Ameya Khopkar, president of the party's film wing Maharashtra Navnirman Chitrapat Karmachari Sena, the letter reads: "These artistes spend lakhs on parties, in fun and frolic.
 But it seems their minds are obscured and they are blind to concepts such as gratitude and humanitarianism.
 It would now be necessary to black out their films and throw more light in their darkened heads (sic)."

 Salman Khan's charity efforts have been lauded by the MNS